 Just another piece of legislation, but with huge potential consequences.
-When the Act kicks into effect somewhere in the next 12 months, Australia will have some of the strictest data breach disclosure requirements in the world.
+From the 28th February 2018, Australia now has some of the strictest data breach disclosure requirements in the world.

-Small businesses need to get across what this act means and start putting in place procedures, risk mitigation strategies and support teams to help manage their obligations under the Act.
+Small businesses need to get across what this act means and put in place procedures, risk mitigation strategies and support teams to help manage their obligations under the Act.

 Why is this an issue?